BASIS OF PRESENTATION

 2. BASIS OF PRESENTATION

 The accompanying unaudited consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America (“GAAP”) for interim financial reporting and as required by Regulation S-X, Rule 8-03.
 Accordingly, they do not include all of the information and notes required by GAAP for complete financial statements.
-In the opinion of the Company’s management, the accompanying unaudited consolidated financial statements contain all adjustments (consisting of items of a normal and recurring nature) necessary to present fairly the Company’s financial position as of June 30, 2022, the results of operations for the three and six months ended June 30, 2022 and 2021 and cash flows for the six months ended June 30, 2022 and 2021.
+In the opinion of the Company’s management, the accompanying unaudited consolidated financial statements contain all adjustments (consisting of items of a normal and recurring nature) necessary to present fairly the Company’s financial position as of March 31, 2023, the results of operations for the three months ended March 31, 2023 and 2022 and cash flows for the three months ended March 31, 2023 and 2022.
 When preparing financial statements in conformity with GAAP, the Company must make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ significantly from those estimates.
 The consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries.
 All intercompany balances and transactions have been eliminated in consolidation.

 Recent Accounting Pronouncements — From time to time, new accounting pronouncements are issued by the Financial Accounting Standards Board (“FASB”) and are adopted by us as of the specified effective date.
 Unless otherwise discussed, we believe that the impact of recently adopted and recently issued accounting pronouncements will not have a material impact on our consolidated financial position, results of operations and cash flows.

-In June 2016, the FASB issued ASU 2016-13, including subsequent codification improvements, Financial Instruments – Credit Losses: Measurement of Credit Losses on Financial Instruments.
+In June 2016, the FASB issued ASU 2016-13, Financial Instruments – Credit Losses: Measurement of Credit Losses on Financial Instruments.
 The guidance in Accounting Standards Update (“ASU”) 2016-13 replaces the incurred loss impairment methodology under current GAAP.
 The new impairment model requires immediate recognition of estimated credit losses expected to occur for most financial assets and certain other instruments.
 It will apply to all entities.
 For trade receivables, loans and held-to-maturity debt securities, entities will be required to estimate lifetime expected credit losses.
 This may result in the earlier recognition of credit losses.
 In November 2019, the FASB issued ASU No. 2019-10, which delays this standard’s effective date for SEC smaller reporting companies to the fiscal years beginning on or after December 15, 2022.
 The Company adopted this guidance on January 1, 2023 using a modified retrospective adoption methodology, whereby the cumulative impact of all prior periods is recorded in accumulated deficit or other impacted balance sheet items upon adoption.
 The impact to the accumulated deficit as of January 1, 2023 for the allowance related to accounts receivable was a charge of approximately $186,000 and a corresponding increase to the allowance for doubtful accounts.

 In August 2020, the FASB issued ASU 2020-06, Debt—Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging—Contracts in Entity’s Own Equity (Subtopic 815-40).
 This ASU simplifies the accounting for certain financial instruments with characteristics of liabilities and equity, including convertible instruments and contracts on an entity’s own equity.
 The Company adopted this guidance effective January 1, 2022.
 There was no impact on the consolidated financial statements as a result of this standard.

 In October 2021, the FASB issued ASU 2021-08, Business Combinations (Topic 805) – Accounting for Contract Assets and Contract Liabilities from Contracts with Customers.
 The amendments in this update require acquiring entities to apply Topic 606 to recognize and measure contract assets and contract liabilities in a business combination.
 The amendments are effective for public business entities for fiscal years beginning after December 15, 2022.
-The Company is in the process of determining if this update will have a significant impact on the consolidated financial statements as a result of this standard.
+There was no impact on the consolidated financial statements as a result of this standard.